BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

   - you can additionally use `-vvv` to get all log / error messages
   - To see all parameters and a description of these commands you can use `bin/console data-director:extract --help` or `bin/console data-director:process --help`.
   - `bin/console data-director:complete <Dataport-ID>` combines raw data extraction and data processing - it first executes `data-director:extract` and afterwards `data-director:process`
+  - when starting long-running imports / exports, the run will get aborted as soon as your CLI user gets logged out or your SSH connection times out.
+This can be solved with `nohup`, e.g. `nohup bin/console data-director:complete 1 > /tmp/import.log 2>&1 &` - this will run the command in the background and write all output to the given log file, even if the user who started the process logs out.
 - start import automatically if import source changes (configurable via checkbox `Run automatically on new data` in dataport settings).
 If activated the import gets started as soon as a file / object gets saved which is inside the configured `import file path` (for Pimcore asset based imports) or which matches the given filter criteria (SQL condition for Pimcore-based imports).
 In this case the import gets started **only for the modified file / object** (not for all files / objects which match the path / filter criteria).

   Automatic imports also get triggered if an element is referenced by the saved object.